rundeck-plugins/rundeck-winrm-plugin/README.md

 These Node attributes are used to connect to the remote host:

-* `username` - Remote username
+* `username` - Remote username.
+If using Kerberos, should be in the form "user@DOMAIN".
+If not, @hostname will be appended to produce the domain.
 * `hostname` - Remote host.
-Can include "host:port" to specify port number other than the default 5986.
+Can include "host:port" to specify port number other than the default 5985/5986 (http/https).

-* `winrm-password-option` - Specifies a [Secure Authentication Option][1] from a Job to use as the authentication password. (format: "option.NAME").
-	* default-value: "option.winrmPassword", so simply define a Secure Authentication Option on your Job with the name "winrmPassword".
+You must create a Rundeck Job with a [Secure Authentication Option][1], to pass in the password to use.
+The default name of this option should be "winrmPassword", but you can change the name that is expected, if necessary.

 [1]: http://rundeck.org/docs/manual/job-options.html#secure-options

 These additional configuration attributes can be set on the Node, or in the project.properties or framework.properties.
 To add them to project.properties, prefix them with "project." and for framework.properties prefix them with "framework.":

-* `winrm-timeout` - timeout in milliseconds for connection. (default 15000)
+* `winrm-connection-timeout` - timeout in milliseconds for connection. (default 15000)
+* `winrm-timeout` - WinRM protocol Timeout, in XML Schema Duration format.
+(Default: `PT60.000S`) see: <http://www.w3.org/TR/xmlschema-2/#isoformats>
 * `winrm-port` - port number to use, if not set in the `hostname` of the Node.
-(Default: 5986)
+(Default: 5985/5986 for http/https)
 * `winrm-user` - Username, if not set in the `username` of the Node
 * `winrm-protocol` - Determine HTTP(S) protocol to use, either "http" or "https".
 Default: "https"
-* `winrm-auth-type` - Type of authentication to use, "basic" or "kerberos", default: "kerberos"
+* `winrm-auth-type` - Type of authentication to use, "basic" or "kerberos", default: "kerberos".
+If the username contains '@domain', then kerberos will be selected.
+* `winrm-locale` - Locale to use, default: "en-us".
+* `winrm-password-option` - Specifies a [Secure Authentication Option][1] from a Job to use as the authentication password. (format: "NAME" ).
+	* default-value: "winrmPassword", so simply define a Secure Authentication Option on your Job with the name "winrmPassword".

 Using Kerberos Authentication
 ====